fontforge/fontforge.github.io/src/index.md

 - The Third Man
 - Another Person

-Since it is under active development, this is essentially (and eternally) beta software.
+FontForge is under active development, so it is essentially (and eternally) beta software.
 Expect to find bugs.
 When you do, please become an active user yourself and take 5 minutes to [report a bug](bugs.html) on Github, so it can be fixed.